dotnet/docs-aspire/docs/azure/integrations-overview.md

 ### Local provisioning and `Azure.Provisioning`

-To avoid conflating terms and to help disambiguate "provisioning", it's important to understand the distinction between _local provisioning_ and _Azure provisioning_.
+To avoid conflating terms and to help disambiguate "provisioning", it's important to understand the distinction between _local provisioning_ and _Azure provisioning_:

 **_Local provisioning:_**